Winter ascent of Toubkal

 Food & drink

 During your trek you will be accompanied by a cook who will prepare all of your meals.
-At breakfast there is tea and coffee, bread, jam, cheese, cornflakes and hot porridge.
-A typical lunch will be a salad with fresh vegetables, corn, boiled eggs, tuna and rice or pasta.
+At breakfast there is tea, coffee and hot chocolate, bread, jam, cheese, Nutella and sometimes a local speciality.
+A typical lunch will be a salad with fresh vegetables, corn, boiled eggs, tuna and rice or pasta served alongside a traditional curried dish, such as dahl or a tagine.

 Evening meals will always be made up of delicious Moroccan cuisine prepared with locally sourced ingredients.
-There will normally be a soup starter followed by a tagine or stew with salad and couscous.
+There will normally be a soup starter followed by a tagine or stew with salad, couscous or pasta and bread.
 We can provide vegetarian, vegan or gluten free meals on request.
 If you have special dietary requirements please let us know when booking your trip.

 In Marrakesh, at the start and end of your trip, you can purchase meals at the hotel or head out in to the city to find a restaurant.
-There is a wide range of international and local options and you will find most dietary requirements are catered for.
+Less than a 5 minute walk from the hotel you will find Bd Moulay Rachid, a street with a wide range of international and local options and you will find most dietary requirements are catered for.
+Restaurants with international options such as pizza and burgers, French and local cuisine, or if you are wanting something lighter then look for the roadside cafes offering the locals favourite, Omelette Khaali (lamb omelette) and Mint Tea.

 Drinks are not included in the cost of your trip.
-You will need to bring a water purification filter and at least two water bottles or flasks.
-During your trek you can refill your water at natural springs, in villages or at hotels / refuges.
-We do not recommend the use of plastic water bottles which must be carried out and recycled.
+You will need to bring a water purification filter or tablets and at least two water bottles or flasks for your trip.
+During your trek you can refill your water at natural springs, in villages and at the refuge below Toubkal.
+On some days you may not pass a shop as the trek goes through remote valleys and many of the shops are in small villages or settlements and therefore may close without warning.
+Please ensure you are able to purify natural water safely, rather than relying on buying bottled water; we also do not recommend acquiring single-use, plastic water bottles as these must be carried out and recycled.

 Accommodation